devsacti/ITservice/README.md

 (ex)

-　　　　　　　　　　　　　　　　　:arrow_upper_right: config of jsp and index.jsp
+　　　　　　　　　　　　　　　　　:arrow_upper_right: Front-End like index.jsp

-Spring Framework with Build Tool　　:arrow_right: config and controller.java of JAVA-APP + config of myBatis
+Spring Framework with Build Tool　　:arrow_right: Back-End like HomeController.java

-　　　　　　　　　　　　　　　　　:arrow_lower_right: config of AWS and AWS Linux Server
+　　　　　　　　　　　　　　　　　:arrow_lower_right: Server

-　　　　　　　　　　　　　　　　　:arrow_lower_right:  config of AWS RDS
+　　　　　　　　　　　　　　　　　:arrow_lower_right:  DBMS - Database

+####
+Above description maybe suggests blueprint of implementation of web app but to implement web app, Many Configurations of jsp, Spring with java & mybatis, Server, DBMS.....

 ## 4 categories of functions of WEB-APP ; CRUD
 Categories of functions based on processing resources like data of DB, ...